2.3 Measuring Significance

 as if the predecessor had been acquired at the beginning of the fiscal year

 and would be determined in accordance with Article 11.
-The SEC staff generally
+As stated in

-believes that using the combined historical results of operations of the
+that using the combined historical results of operations of the successor

 adjustments is not an appropriate surrogate for the significance test.
 In